Mwadz/Mwadz/README.md

-She likes making informed desicions so naturally, she's into data!
+She likes making informed decisions so naturally, she's into data!